 Half Moon Bay has a lovely city centre with a walkable main street and many cute shops, cafes, galleries and boutiques to explore.

-If you’re looking for a unique and locally made souvenir from your San Francisco to Big Sur drive, popping into a local’s artisan’s shop in Half Moon Bay is an excellent choice.
-The city also boasts a beautiful beach, Moss Beach, which is a great place to stop if you can’t get enough out of sea views.
+If you’re looking for a unique and locally made souvenir from your trip, popping into a local artisan’s shop in Half Moon Bay is an excellent choice.
+The city also boasts a beautiful beach, Moss Beach, which is a great place to stop if you can’t get enough sea views.

 Half Moon Bay has a cosy, small-town feel despite the fact that it is so close to the urban jungle that is San Francisco and makes for the absolutely perfect stop on any road trip to Big Sur!